danielstocks/react-sortable/README.md

 ```

-And create component for the whole list, which will be our main component.
+And create component for the whole list, which will be the main component.

 ```js
 class SortableList extends React.Component {